Klaus Mainzer: Academic career

-He gave guest lectures or carried out visiting professorships in Brazil, China, India, Japan, South Korea, US and Russia.
+He gave guest lectures or carried out visiting professorships in Brazil, China, India, Japan, South Korea, United States and Russia.
 He was a visiting scientist at the Euler International Mathematical Institute (St. Petersburg), the Hausdorff Research Institute for Mathematics (Bonn) and the Leibniz Center for Informatics at Schloss Dagstuhl.

 Klaus Mainzer initially published on the concept of a number, the fundamentals of geometry, space, time, symmetry and quantum mechanics.
 He became known as a fundamental theorist of complex systems and artificial intelligence (AI), who considers their social consequences in the age of digitization.
 He was the first who examined mathematical models of complex systems (e.g., cellular automatons and neural networks) that organize themselves in nature - from molecular and cellular systems to organisms and brains.
 With Leon O. Chua of University of California, Berkeley, he pointed out that the non-linearity and instability are insufficient to explain new structures (emergence).
 The prerequisite is the principle of local activity, which mathematically explains the emergence of complex structures on the edge of chaos.

 In basic mathematical research, he began studying constructive mathematics against the background of Kant's philosophy.
 Based on degrees of predictability and constructiveness, he researched the extent to which mathematical proofs - and thus human thinking - can be reduced to algorithms and computers.
 The world's calculation leads again to complex systems and the question of the degree to which they can be digitized (e.g., as quantum information systems).

 In the technical sciences, Mainzer advocates increased basic research into verification programs to overcome the blind spots of statistical learning algorithms (machine learning) in AI.
 Complex Systems in the Internet of Things (e.g., Smart Mobility, Industry 4.0) lead to a data explosion (Big Data), which raises security and responsibility issues.
 In addition to program verification, Mainzer demands technology design that takes social, ecological, ethical and legal aspects into account in the innovation from the outset.
 In the global competition of world systems, he calls for the European innovation area to reflect on its legacy of individual human rights and to develop artificial intelligence as a service system further.

 In November 2020, the European Academy of Sciences and Arts elected Mainzer as its new president.
 He succeeded Felix Unger, who had served as president for three decades.